Topological Phases in Non-Hermitian Nonlinear-Eigenvalue Systems: Discussion and conclusion

+Although progress on topological phases in nonlinear-eigenvalue systems is rare, various systems, especially metamaterials, show great potential for realizing our predictions.
 Nonlinear-eigenvalue problems arise in various physical systems.
-For example, in the study of higher-order nonlinear responses of graphene \cite{photonics10050523,SONG2020109871,photonics10121297}, the wave propagation problem is reduced to an eigenvalue problem.
-Additionally, when analyzing waveguide filter structures with frequency-dependent material properties or specific boundary conditions, their permittivity or permeability becomes frequency-dependent rather than constant \cite{PhysRevB.50.16835,PhysRevA.78.033834,8937095,8358010,PhysRevE.106.035304,LI2022108835,photonics10050523,PhysRevA.109.043518}.
-Consequently, the analysis of their resonant characteristics can be formulated as a nonlinear-eigenvalue problem.
-Meanwhile, waveguide arrays can also be employed to simulate topological insulators \cite{ElHassan2019,Yang2023}, including non-Hermitian topological insulators \cite{PhysRevResearch.6.023140,PhysRevLett.133.073803,PhysRevLett.123.165701}.
-In the field of structural acoustics, its dynamic equation takes the form of a quadratic nonlinear-eigenvalue problem \cite{Chaigne2014}.
-Furthermore, acoustic systems can be used similarly to model topological insulators \cite{PhysRevApplied.18.034066,PhysRevLett.128.224301,PhysRevX.11.011016,PhysRevLett.127.214301,Xue2020}.
+In the study of higher-order nonlinear responses of graphene \cite{photonics10050523,SONG2020109871,photonics10121297}, the wave propagation problem is reduced to an eigenvalue problem.
+In analyzing waveguide filter structures with frequency dependent material properties or specific boundary conditions, the frequency-dependence of their permittivity or permeability make the analysis of their resonant characteristics to be a nonlinear-eigenvalue problem \cite{PhysRevB.50.16835,PhysRevA.78.033834,8937095,8358010,PhysRevE.106.035304,LI2022108835,photonics10050523,PhysRevA.109.043518}.
+Furthermore, waveguide arrays can also be used to simulate topological insulators \cite{ElHassan2019,Yang2023}, including non-Hermitian topological insulators \cite{PhysRevResearch.6.023140,PhysRevLett.133.073803,PhysRevLett.123.165701}.
+In the field of structural acoustics, the dynamic equation takes the form of a quadratic nonlinear-eigenvalue problem \cite{Chaigne2014}.
+Acoustic systems can be used similarly to model topological insulators \cite{PhysRevApplied.18.034066,PhysRevLett.128.224301,PhysRevX.11.011016,PhysRevLett.127.214301,Xue2020}.
 Therefore, our system can be conceptually derived from the design principles of these practical systems.

 We have investigated the non-Hermitian topological phases in the nonlinear-eigenvalue system.
 A complete topological characterization has been established by introducing an auxiliary system.
 It is remarkable to find that, in addition to the conventional non-Hermitian topological phases in the real bands, exotic complex-band non-Hermitian topological phases are present in the system.
 In the case that the nonreciprocal hoppings in the Hamiltonian matrix break the BBC of the real-band topological phases, we have succeeded in restoring the BBC via introducing the generalized BZ in the auxiliary system.
 When the nonreciprocal hoppings are present in the overlap matrix, coexisting complex- and real-band topological phases are discovered.
 Although processing a complex eigenvalue, the complex-band topological phases correspond to a Hermitian Hamiltonian of the auxiliary system.
 This enables us to apply the well established characterization in the Hermitian system to describe the complex-band topological phases.
 Enriching the family of nonlinear topological phases, our result lays a foundation for exploring novel nonlinear topological phases, especially in optical, acoustic, and elastic metamaterial systems.